MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 All environments will be updated to version N.

-### What if default sandbox environment is manually updated to the exact same version as the automatic update version?
+### What if the default sandbox environment is manually updated to the exact same version as the automatic update version?

-Automatic updates for production environment, and all additional sandbox environments will be updated to the current N version.
+Automatic updates for the production environment and all additional sandbox environments will be updated to the current N version.

-Default sandbox environment update will be cancelled.
+The default sandbox environment update will be cancelled.

-### What if default sandbox environment is manually updated to a higher version than the automatic update version?
+### What if the default sandbox environment is manually updated to a higher version than the automatic update version?

 Automatic updates for the default sandbox environment, production environment, and all additional sandbox environments will be canceled.

-### What if default sandbox environment is manually updated to a lower version than the automatic update version?
+### What if the default sandbox environment is manually updated to a lower version than the automatic update version?

 The default sandbox environment, production environment, and all additional sandbox environments will be updated to the current N version.